 Who is excluded?

-- Anyone who has had a normal result already
+- Men who have had a normal result already

-- Any man who has already had an AAA repair
+- Men who have already had an AAA repair

 - Any man who is under surveillance elsewhere for an AAA